ChHarding/planning-spec-example/README.md

 # planning-spec-example
-Example of a planning spec for HCI 584 based on sketch.md
+Example of a planning spec for HCI 584 based on the local earthquake activity app described in sketch.md

 ### General description of the project (2 pts)